 If you’ve followed this blog for a while, you’ve probably noticed I often book through Booking.com.
 In fact, I’ve even recommended them here.
 So this post feels a bit like an emotional breakup.
+I’ve developed a routine—booking promising places, devouring reviews, and finalizing bookings before cancellation windows close.
+Over the years, we’ve stayed in some truly lovely places this way.

-What we walked into wasn’t even fit for a desperate night’s sleep.
+But, what we walked into wasn’t even fit for a desperate night’s sleep.

 Here’s how it all unfolded—and why, after a decade of loyalty, I think it’s time for me and Booking.com to part ways.